thiagosfsilva/SAMED_PPGEB/planning/course_structure.md

     - Why use models?

-    - Any statistic is a model
+    - Every statistic is a model

   - Likelihood and model comparison: the one ring to rule them all? (see https://stat.ethz.ch/pipermail/r-sig-ecology/2008-September/000321.html )

-    - Likelihood can be applied frequentist or bayesian beliefs, but can also be a theory in itself, through model comparison
+    - Likelihood can be applied under frequentist or bayesian beliefs, but can also be a theory in itself, through model comparison

   - The state and evolution of modeling in Ecology